Getting rich on poverty law, or something

 On March 1, 2015, SPLC sent $2,200,000 to an entity incorporated in Canana Bay, Cayman Islands, according to Securities and Exchange Commission (SEC) records and run by a firm firm based in Greenwich, Ct.
 Another $2,200,000 cash transfer was made on the same day to another fund whose business is located at the same address as the previous fund in the Cayman Islands, according to SEC records.

 What does it all mean?
 The Free Beacon turned to Amy Sterling Casil for comment.
 Casil is CEO of a consulting firm for nonprofits.
 She found the SPLC’s offshore approach unusual: “I’ve never known a US-based nonprofit dealing in human rights or social services to have any foreign bank accounts,” she said.

-She added this pointed remark” “I am stunned to learn of transfers of millions to offshore bank accounts.
-It is a huge red flag and would have been completely unacceptable to any wealthy, responsible, experienced board member who was committed to a charitable mission who I ever worked with.”
 The Free Beacon has much more here, all of it of interest.

 Today Jeryl Bier follows up on the Free Beacon’s groundbreaking report with this salient fact: “The Southern Poverty Law Center has $69 million parked overseas.”
 Jeryl secured statements from SPLC president Richard Cohen and SPLC financial adviser Cambridge Associates.
 They assure Jeryl that this is all par for the course.